 Preventive action was omitted from the first HLS (High-Level Structure) document issued in 2010 as a guide to the ISO Committees drafting new and revised MS Standards.
 It was considered that improvement action, as required in part 10 of all HLS Based Standards, would adequately address the need for Preventive Action.

 ISO 13485:2016 did not adopt the HLS Structure but retained the previous ISO 9001:2008 structure.
-This Standard began a revision process in 2019 and it has already been announced that the new revision will move to the HLS Structure, which itself is under revision.
+This Standard began a revision process in 2019, and it has already been announced that the new revision will move to the HLS Structure.
+No progress with the revision has been reported, so it will be 2028 or later before Preventive Action is dropped from this Standard.

 And Preventive Action is hidden in HLS-based ISO MS Standards!